 Many people have heard that divorce is hard and expensive.
-However, not many people think about pets in a divorce.
+However, not many people think about pet custody in a divorce.
 As a Houston Divorce Lawyer, I will discuss applicable law and important considerations in regards to pets in a Texas Divorce Case.

-Texas law prohibits a person named in a protective order from taking possession of an animal.
-In 2013, the Texas Penal Code was amended to specify what the possession of a pet, assistance animal, or companion animal means.
+Texas law forbids anyone named in a protective order from possessing an animal.
+The Texas Penal Code, amended in 2013, clarifies the meaning of possessing a pet, assistance animal, or companion animal.

-Who gets to the Pet in a Divorce?
+Who Gets to Keep the Pet in a Divorce?

-Thought should be given on who is going to get the pet in the divorce.
-Some of the divorces I have handled have special sections proving for visitation and shared expenses during and after the divorce.
-Some people chose to share the pet after a divorce.
+You should consider who will get the pet in the divorce.
+In some of the divorces I have handled, we included special sections for visitation and shared expenses during and after the divorce.
+Some people choose to share the pet after a divorce.

-However, if that is not the directions you and spouse choose to go a Court will base their decision on property law in Texas unless you are able to show that your pet pooch should be considered your separate property.
-To do so you must prove that you owned your pet prior to the marriage or that the pet was gifted or willed to you during the course of the marriage.
+However, if you and your spouse decide not to go in that direction, a Court will base its decision on property law in Texas.
+To argue that your pet pooch should be considered your separate property, you must prove that you owned the pet before the marriage or that someone gifted or willed the pet to you during the marriage.

 Pets may play an important value in a divorce even though market value may be $10 for a rescue or thousands for special breed, the intrinsic and emotional value can hang up the settlement of a multimillion dollar divorce for the “pet parent”.
 Pet custody disputes are reportedly on the rise according to the April 2014 issue of Forbes.